yudataguy/beatcode/README.md

    This script will populate the database with a set of practice questions.

-## Development

-For development, the Docker setup mounts the source code directories as volumes.
-This means you can make changes to the code on your host machine, and the changes will be reflected in the running containers.

-## Stopping the Application
+### Stopping the Application

 To stop the application and remove the containers, use:
     ```
     docker compose down
     ```

+## Development

+For development, the Docker setup mounts the source code directories as volumes.
+This means you can make changes to the code on your host machine, and the changes will be reflected in the running containers.